Home Diet Health Pediasure for Adults? 4 Better Alternatives

 Pediasure for kids, sure.
 But for adults!?

-I have been asked more than once whether it is wise to use Pediasure for adults.
-If you have a family, you may already know the product, possibly even given it to your children.
-If it’s good for kids is it also good for adults?
-Pediasure is a product created by the company Abbott, who also makes Ensure (there are Ensure alternatives as well), Pedialyte, Similac, etc.
+So, if it’s good for kids is it also good for adults?
+Pediasure is a product created by the company Abbott, which also makes Ensure (there are Ensure alternatives as well), Pedialyte, Similac, etc.

-Ages 2 to 13 are when children grow rapidly and have a high rate of brain development.
-Their vitamin and mineral needs are vastly different from what any human needs at any other time of life.
-Adults have different nutrition needs.
+Ages 2 to 13 are when children are eating solid food and growing rapidly everywhere, including their brains which are developing at a rapid rate.
+Because of this, their vitamin, mineral, and general nutritional needs are vastly different from what any human needs at any other time of life.

 Why Not for Adults?

-Pediasure is high in sugar (12 grams) and this can affect adults negatively.
-The recommendations for sugar for adults is limited to 30 grams for women and 45 grams for men; many nutritionists will agree that cutting this down further offers better benefits for health.
+The recommended intake per day of sugar for adults is limited to 30 grams for women and 45 grams for men; many nutritionists will agree that cutting this down further offers better benefits for health.
+Additionally, there is added sugar in pediasure which is generally best to avoid.

-Pediasure also contains milk.
 Thus, anyone that has issues digesting lactose, is allergic or sensitive to dairy products, or is vegan will not find the product suitable.
-It’s also expensive and could end up costing over $100 a month if two cartons are used daily.

-The most disturbing thing about this product is its primary ingredients – it’s made from corn, soy, safflower oil, sugar, artificial flavors, and tuna oil.
-Tuna is a known source of high levels of mercury, yet the product label doesn’t state that any tests were done to ensure that mercury is not in the product.
-Developing minds – as well as adults – do not need a source of mercury; it will interfere with brain function and kidney function.
+Think of it this way, it is a blend of seed oils, vegetable oils, and sugar.
+Seed and vegetable oils have been shown to increase inflammation and create imbalances to gut health.
+Although this might be a stretch, tuna is a known source of high levels of mercury, yet the product label doesn’t state that any tests were done to ensure that mercury is not in the product.
+Developing minds – as well as adults – do not need an added dietary source of mercury; it may interfere with brain function and kidney function.

 Even though the label says the ingredients are non-GMO, its primary ingredients are still questionable.
 The vitamin sources are also questionable.
 For example, dl-alpha-tocopheryl acetate is inactive in the body.
 It’s the d-alpha-form that is active.

-In a word – no. There are no advantages to using Pediasure for adults.
-When it comes to proper nutrition for adults, there truly is only one way to determine what someone needs: do tests for all the vitamins and minerals and then supplement exactly what is needed in the RIGHT AMOUNTS.
-Remember this – always.
+When it comes to proper nutrition for adults, there is truly only one way to determine what someone needs: run tests to determine your current needs for supplementation, and then supplement exactly what is needed in the RIGHT AMOUNTS.
+Any nutritionist or registered dietician should be able to help you with this task.

 You should know that there’s one foundational fact all nutritionists are taught – change the diet in any way and the person will feel different; usually better – for a short time.
 Change the diet from meat-eating to vegetarian and all the new foods that haven’t been eaten will be filling in metabolic gaps that were never filled before, thus making the person feel different.
 Change the diet from vegetarian to meat-eating and the same thing happens.
 And then the deficiencies occur over time.